Sunrostern/package-scanner/README.md

 Real-time malware scanner for npm packages.
 Detects install scripts, shell access, obfuscated code, network access, filesystem access, and typosquatting attacks.

-## External Resources & Research

-**How many hours did you spend?** Roughly 5 hours.

-**Did you have adequate time to work on the code submission?** For an alpha version, I think so.

-**Did you use any AI coding tools to assist with coding?** Yes, ChatGPT and Claude.

-**Did you leverage external resources?** Yes.
-This project was built using industry best practices and research from security experts.
-Google, StackOverflow, and reference documentation were also used for research.

 ### Key Resources Used

 **Supply Chain Security:**